Louise is Still Awesome

 STARRED AS MARY HARTMAN MARY HARTMAN

 Here is perhaps the most famous scene from 'Mary Hartman, Mary Hartman.'
-It is the bizarre chicken soup scene.
-If you know it already, you'll still enjoy seeing it again, and if you don't know it - you need to watch it.
+It is the bizarre chicken soup scene which essentially began the series.
+If you know it already, you'll still enjoy seeing it again, and if you haven't seen it - you need to watch it.

 'an entire ethnic group.
 The whole Jewish people.
 And they oughta know, I mean they practically invented chicken soup.
 And an incredible amount of those people are doctors.'Now, even leaving aside the fact that Louse Lasser herself was Jewish, but in her own words was at the time in total denial about it, and thus having her say this was almost metaphysical in its complexity, this is a classic formulation, decades ahead of the whole 'chicken soup for the soul' philosophy.
 This speech and the one that follows take random potshots in so many directions that they're like a circular firing squad.